 - Long healing process

-- No accurate conntrol of scribing depth: if the treatment is performed too deeply, colors will heal too cool or gray
+- No accurate control of scribing depth: if the treatment is performed too dee, colors will heal too cool or gray

 - Scars can occur, then neither laser treatment nor micropigmentation can help anymore